RenRenJuan/ecb/README.md

 ## 2.50.2

-> Loads via require without error or warning from this level of sources
+> Loads via require without error or warning from this level of sources.
-> but there is warning not directly referencing ecb, nature TBD.
+> 1 warning not directly referencing ecb, ignoring for now.

 ## Assessment